xPMo/zsh-ls-colors/README.md

 A zsh library to use `LS_COLORS` in scripts or other plugins.

-For a simple demo, see the `demo` script in this repo.
+For a simple demo, see the `zstyle-demo` script in this repo.

-For more advanced usage,
-instructions are located at top of the source files for `from-mode` and `from-name`.
 If a use case isn't adequately covered, please [open an issue](https://github.com/xPMo/zsh-ls-colors/issues/) !